My Disney Kitchen

-My Disney Kitchen is a PlayStation and PC video game distributed by Disney Interactive.
+My Disney Kitchen is a PlayStation and PC video game published by Disney Interactive.
 The PlayStation release was published by Atlus in Japan, while BAM!
 Entertainment published the North American release.
-It was released in Japan on February 7, 2002 and in North America on November 5.
+It was released in 1998 on PC; it was released for the PS1 in Japan on February 7, 2002, and in North America on November 5.

+Gameplay

 The game is designed for young children to encourage creativity and improve observation skills.
 The game contains several cooking appliances and food items, as well as a breakfast station and a cake-making station.
 The player can decorate the kitchen and change the wallpaper and decorations like the tablecloth.